cakephp/docs/en/core-utility-libraries/file-folder.rst

     // Create a new folder with 0755 permissions
     $dir = new Folder('/path/to/folder', true, 0755);

+.. php:attr:: path

+    Current path to the folder. :php:meth:`Folder::pwd()` will return the same information.

+.. php:attr:: sort

+    Whether or not the list results should be sorted by name.

+.. php:attr:: mode

+    Mode to be used when creating folders.
+Defaults to ``0755``.
+Does nothing on windows machines.

 .. php:staticmethod:: addPathElement( $path, $element )